2022 Street Stock Rules

 DEFINITION OF STOCK- In the following rules you will see the term OEM Stock used.
 This means Original Equipment Manufacturer.
 The parts must come on a standard production car.
 Special “Off-Road” or racing parts are not permitted unless pre-approved.
 No carbon fiber or titanium engine, chassis or body parts are permitted.

-20F- 1 COMPETING MODELS- 1969 and newer American made full frame cars with a minimum of 108” wheelbase as factory listed for that year and model.
-No Firebirds, Camaros, Mustangs or two passenger sports cars.
-No convertibles, station wagons, or using of their frames for other models.
+20F- 1 COMPETING MODELS- American made full frame cars with a minimum of 108” wheelbase as factory listed for that year and model.
+Firebirds, Camaros, Mustangs, convertibles, station wagons or two passenger sports cars are not permitted.
 Body and frame parts must be from same year, make and model.
 If you are in doubt about the eligibility of a make or model, check before you build it.

 20F- 2.2 OVERALL CAR WEIGHT– All specified weight requirements are with the driver and race gear, seated in the car.
 The minimum weight at all times is 3,000 lbs.
 The maximum left side weight percentage allowed is 54%.
 Any car found to be under the minimum overall car weight allowance will be penalized one position for every pound under the minimum weight.
 This does not apply to left side weight requirements.